kazu0716/spanner-stress-test-demo/tools/locust/README.md

+# Caution

+- Don't open Lucust Web, must access from internal or set Web-Auth

-# How to use in local
+## How to use in local

 ```zsh
 # you have to create .env ref .env_sample